mypy125/mypy125/README.md

 # 👋 Hi, I'm Gor

 ### 🚀 About Me
-I'm a **Back-End Developer** with four years of specialized education in **client-server application development**.
+I'm a **Java Developer** with four years of specialized education in **client-server application development**.
 I have extensive experience in creating scalable, secure, and efficient solutions.
 Passionate about problem-solving, learning new technologies, and contributing to impactful projects.

 ---